Export Market Development Grants (EMDG)

 EMDG reimburses up to 50% of eligible export promotion expenses above $5,000, provided that the total expenses are at least $15,000.
 Up to eight grants will be provided.

 The maximum grant is $150,000, subject to funds available in the scheme.
+Members of related company groups may apply individually.
+The maximum payable to a group of related companies in total is $250,000 per annum.
 Eligible applicants must include all eligible expenses that they wish to claim in their application to ensure the grant is maximised.

 Grants are paid in two rounds under a split-payment system: